erlandrivero/MindForUPublic/DevDocs/7_Setting_Up_Analytics_With_DataFast.md

 ## Introduction

 Analytics are essential for understanding user behavior, tracking conversions, and optimizing your application.
-This guide will walk you through setting up DataFast analytics for your FeNAgO application, enabling you to track page views, custom events, and marketing channel performance.
+This guide will walk you through setting up DataFast analytics for your MindForU application, enabling you to track page views, custom events, and marketing channel performance.

 ## Prerequisites

-- A Next.js application (FeNAgO)
+- A Next.js application (MindForU)
 - Access to create a DataFast account

 ## Step 1: Create a DataFast Account